 Archie replies, “Yes, I liked him when he was a nice clean engineering student, who used to dream about building bridges and banks.
 Now he looks like someone who wants to blow ‘em up.”

-When Rob Reiner took on the role of Mike Stivic, Johnny Speight’s jinx was right there, under his wig.
+When Rob Reiner took on the role of Mike Stivic, Johnny Speight’s jinx was right there—under his wig.
 In a 1973 interview with New York’s Daily News, an incensed Rob complained bitterly about not being paid enough, saying, “A moron could tell that it’s unfair.
 It’s more than that.
 It’s criminal… I can tell you one thing: I’ll never sign a contract again until my lawyers look over every single word.”
 See the whole article here.

 His jinx continued when someone persuaded the director of the film ‘Fire Sale‘ to include Reiner in the cast.
 He was given the part of an asthmatic who groaned and moaned so much, the film was a flop.
 From Wikipedia: ‘The film was panned by critics.
 Gene Siskel of the Chicago Tribune gave the film half of one star out of four, calling it “a hideous comedy”… On his year-end list of the worst films of 1977 in “decreasing order of lousiness,” he named Fire Sale first… Kevin Thomas of the Los Angeles Times called it “a lethally crass, singularly unfunny comedy” and “about as funny as arson.”
 Gary Arnold of The Washington Post described the film as “boorish” and “animated by naked hostility and vindictiveness rather than satirical perception or adroitness.”
 Leonard Maltin’s film guide assigned its lowest possible grade of BOMB and called it “Truly unbearable.”‘

-Today Rob Reiner, continuing his far-left work, attacks Donald Trump regularly.
+Today, Rob Reiner, continuing his far-left work, attacks Donald Trump regularly.
 His latest spate of assaults blames Trump for the coronavirus and calls Trump a criminal.
 There are too many of his poisonous tweets to list, but here is a scrolling screen recording showing Google’s search results at the time of writing:

-Rob Reiner was never very bright, in my view, and this comes out in his speech, writing, and his pin-headed political beliefs, which have hardly changed since his youth.
+In my view, Rob Reiner was never very bright, and this comes out in his speech, writing, and his pin-headed political beliefs, which have hardly changed since his youth.

 So, who is this knucklehead, anyway?

 Rob Reiner has a mixture of Polish, Russian, German, Romanian, and Austrian blood.
 He grew up in the shadow of his father, Carl Reiner, a highly successful actor, director, screenwriter, and producer.
 Carl created, produced, wrote, and acted in The Dick Van Dyke Show.
 He starred in a long list of movies and directed many others.
-The man was rich, won many awards, and his left-winged son Rob resented him.
+The man was rich and won many awards, and his left-winged son Rob resented him.
 No wonder Norman Lear chose Rob to play Mike in All in the Family.
 He had daddy issues.
 Rob’s relationship with his father caused him great anguish, which led to many hours of therapy.
 Dropping out of the University of California film school, he went straight into acting.
 Rob could afford to, being the son of a multi-millionaire movie producer.
-How hard would it have been for a college dropout to find a role in a TV sit-com?
+How hard would it have been for a college dropout to find a role in a TV sitcom?
 Usually, it would be tough, but not if your father was Carl Reiner.

 I think you know now why Meathead is a second-rate actor, a second-rate director, and a fourth-rate political activist.
 Will he ever lose Johnny Speight’s jinx?
 I doubt it.
 To this day, he continues to help conservatives by making a fool of himself on Twitter.
-His Trump Derangement Syndrome only assists the POTUS, because millions of Archie-loving Americans believe that if Meathead is against something, it must be good.
+His Trump Derangement Syndrome only assists the POTUS because millions of Archie-loving Americans believe that if Meathead is against something, it must be good.

 At seventy-three, the talentless commie would be better off saying nothing about politics ever again, but he will continue being Meathead, and President Trump’s ratings will continue to rise.